 For the homepage title tag, target three of the most important keywords that describe the business/website.

 Always think about storytelling.
 Keep it simple.
 Speak the language of your target audience.
+And write to influence that click-through.

 8. Add Related Keywords